IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_service_api_key.rst

     Boolean value deciding whether API key value is retrievable in the future

+  file (False, str, None)
+    File where api key is to be stored

-  name (True, str, None)
+  iam_service_id (True, str, None)
-    (Required for new resource) Name of the Service API key
+    (Required for new resource) The service iam_id that this API key authenticates

   description (False, str, None)
     description of the API key

-  iam_service_id (True, str, None)
-    (Required for new resource) The service iam_id that this API key authenticates

   apikey (False, str, None)